Published 16:34 IST, May 17th 2019

 Advertisement

-Ors, though, see possibility in pastime.
+Others, though, see possibility in the pastime.

 Advertisement

-Snapchat’s maker, Snap Inc., which has drawn criticism for a Bob Marley filter some likened to blackface and ar that overlaid stereotypically Asian features on users’ photos, commented about its filter in an emailed statement.
+Snapchat’s maker, Snap Inc., which has drawn criticism for a Bob Marley filter some likened to blackface and another that overlaid stereotypically Asian features on users’ photos, commented about its filter in an emailed statement.

 16:31 IST, May 17th 2019